Documentation

 Generating API Keys

-API keys authenticate your AI agents with the MCP server.
+API keys authenticate your AI agents with the MCP server when OAuth isn't an option.
 Each key is scoped to your organization.

 1. Navigate to Settings → Tokens in the web app